'You'll never be bored!' Interior designer Laura Gonzalez reveals the inspirations behind her charming schemes

 Since founding her own practice in 2008, Laura – named Maison & Objet’s Designer of the Year 2019 – has captured hearts and imaginations with her bright, joyful design schemes.
 She has worked for hotels, such as Saint James and Maison Malesherbes in Paris, major fashion houses Cartier and Christian Louboutin, and has her own furniture collection of quirky, upbeat limited-edition chairs, tables, lights and ceramics, plus a very special gallery on Rue de Lille in the chic district of Saint-Germain-des-Prés.

-Select pieces by Laura are available from The Invisible Collection (opens in new tab) and 1stdibs (opens in new tab).
+Select pieces by Laura are available from The Invisible Collection and 1stdibs.

 1. My love of fabrics started in childhood